IE-bank-team/ie-bank-infrastructure/ResourceModules/docs/wiki/The CI environment - Token replacement.md

   }
   ```
 - **3A.** The Replace Tokens function gets the default tokens from the environment variables.
-  > Default Tokens are harder to scale as they are explicitly defined in deploy/validate task, workflows and pipelines, and these components must be updated as you create more tokens.
+  > Default Tokens are harder to scale as they are explicitly defined in deploy/validate task, workflows and pipelines, and these compunonts must be updated as you create more tokens.

 - **3B.** The Replace Tokens function gets local custom tokens from the [settings.yml](https://github.com/Azure/ResourceModules/blob/main/settings.yml).
   > Local Tokens are easier to scale as you just need to define them in this file without adding new environment variables or modifying workflows or tasks.